pkuqiuning/Ideology-Survey/README.md

 For the complete survey please visit zuobiao.me

-For recoding rules please directly see the code
+For recoding rules please directly see codebook.m